IndrekV/easy-smooth-scroll-links/readme.txt

 *First Version

 = 1.1---08.8.2011=
-NEW : Add Page Anchor Shortcode.
+*NEW : Add Page Anchor Shortcode.

 Changed : Use wp_enqueue_script function to load the script instead of the default <script> tag.

 = 1.2 ---02.01.2014=
-FIX：Chrome Compatibility Problem
+*FIX：Chrome Compatibility Problem
-FIX: wp_enqueue_script was called incorrectly
+*FIX: wp_enqueue_script was called incorrectly

+= 1.3 ---02.01.2014=
+*NEW: You can set scroll speed and offset value on WordPress backend now !

 == Upgrade Notice ==
-= 1.2 =
+= 1.3 =
-FIX：Chrome Compatibility Problem
+*NEW: You can set scroll speed and offset value on WordPress backend now !